mickgram/Capstone/README.md

 #### Research Question

 What perfect store data points has what impact on sales?
-Where should we invest more, and where should we invest less according to what has an impact on sales.

 #### Data Sources